ARCHIVED-mean-stack/session-8/README.md

 };
 ```

 This import method adds four documents from the JSON to a pirates collection.
 The Pirate model is referenced here to call its create method. create() takes one or more documents in JSON form, and a callback to run on completion.
-If an error occurs, Terminal will spit the error out, and the request will timeout in the browser.
-On success, 202 Accepted HTTP status code is returned to the browser.
+If an error occurs, Terminal will return the error and the request will timeout in the browser.
+On success, the 202 "Accepted" HTTP status code is returned to the browser.
 Restart your node server and visit this new endpoint to import data.

-`localhost:3001/import/`
+`localhost:3001/api/import/`

 ###Returning Data

-Now visit your pirates/ endpoint to view all the new pirates data.
+Now visit your `/api/pirates` endpoint to view the new pirates data.
 You'll see an array of JSON objects, each in the defined schema, with an additional generated unique private _id and internal __v version key.

 ####Find By id

 Recall our route for getting a pirate by its id app.get('/pirates/:id', pirates.findById).

-Here is the handler method:
+Add the handler method:

 ```js
 exports.findById = function (req, res) {